$ {}^{164} \mathrm{Pb} $: A possible heaviest $ N = Z $ doubly magic nucleus: Abstract

 \section{Abstract}

-We confirm by using the Skyrme Hartree-Fock-Bogoliubov calculation that $ {}^{164} \mathrm{Pb} $ is a possible heaviest $ N = Z $ doubly-magic nucleus whose life time is long enough to be measured on accelerator experiment.
-We estimate the proton-emission and alpha-decay half lives of $ {}^{164} \mathrm{Pb} $.
-The estimated proton-emission half life ranges from $ 0.1 \, \mathrm{ps} $ to $ 10 \, \mathrm{ns} $, while the alpha decay can be safely neglected.
+We confirm by using the Skyrme Hartree-Fock-Bogoliubov calculation that $ {}^{164} \mathrm{Pb} $ is a possible heaviest $ N = Z $ doubly magic nucleus whose lifetime is long enough to be measured on accelerator experiments.
+We estimate the proton-emission and alpha-decay half-lives of $ {}^{164} \mathrm{Pb} $.
+The estimated proton-emission half-life ranges from $ 0.1 \, \mathrm{ps} $ to $ 10 \, \mathrm{ns} $, while the alpha decay can be safely neglected.

 \end{CJK*}